Digital economy: Definition

 Bill Imlah states that new applications are blurring these boundaries and adding complexity, for example, social media and Internet search.

 In the last decade of the 20th century, Nicholas Negroponte (1995) used a metaphor of shifting from processing atoms to processing bits: "The problem is simple.
 When information is embodied in atoms, there is a need for all sorts of industrial-age means and huge corporations for delivery.
 But suddenly, when the focus shifts to bits, the traditional big guys are no longer needed.
 Do-it-yourself publishing on the Internet makes sense.
 It does not for a paper copy."

-In this new economy, digital networking and communications infrastructure provide a global platform on which people and organizations devise strategies, interact, communicate, collaborate, and search for information.
-More recently, "Digital Economy" has been defined as the branch of economics studying the movement of "zero marginal cost intangible goods" over the Internet.
+The digital economy is variously known as the Internet Economy, Web Economy, Cryptoeconomy, and New Economy.
+Since the digital economy is continuously replacing and expanding the traditional economy, there is no clear delineation between the two integrated economy types.
+The digital economy results from billions of daily online transactions (data exchanges) among people, organizations (businesses, educational institutions, non-profits), and distributed computing devices (servers, laptops, smartphones, etc.) enabled by Internet, World Wide Web, and blockchain technologies.

 Development of the concept

-The definition of Digital Economy (or similar concepts) is not harmonized across governments, businesses, and international organizations.
+There are varied definitions of the digital economy.
+There are multiple similar concepts for broadly the same phenomenon.
 According to the OECD, the Digital Economy can be defined in three different approaches: